mammos_entity.io: reading and writing entities#

 Writing#

-We can write them to a csv file as shown in the following cell.
+We can write data to a csv file as shown in the following cell.
 Names of the keyword arguments determine column names in the file.

 [3]: